My name is Darren & I am your Excellent Local Manual Guildford Driving Instructor with Excellent a 5* Reviews.

 The driving test is the same for both Manual and Automatic Cars

 You’ll drive for around 40 to 42 minutes.

 You’ll have to read a number plate from a distance of:

-20 metres for vehicles with a new-style number plate
+20 meters for vehicles with a new-style number plate

-20.5 metres for vehicles with an old-style number plate
+20.5 meters for vehicles with an old-style number plate

 New-style number plates start with 2 letters followed by 2 numbers, such as AB51 ABC.